MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## Project Setup

-The project adds the following psc-package dependencies:
+The project adds the following dependencies:

 - `purescript-effect`, which defines the `Effect` monad, the subject of the second half of the chapter.
 - `purescript-aff`, an asynchronous effect monad.